 Hike to Budleigh Salterton

-From the Geoneedle, it’s possible to hike a segment of the South West coastal path to Budleigh Salterton, which is the next beachside town.
-You can also hike beyond if you want – soon there will be a coastal path going around the entire country – but the South West path is already intact.
+From the Geoneedle, it’s possible to hike a segment of the South West Coast Path to Budleigh Salterton, the next beachside town.

 Visit Otterton and its mill